ffund/run-my-experiment-on-geni-blog/2016-03-02-slowloris.md

 on the server, you will see many TCP connections to port 80 in the ESTABLISHED state, a hallmark of this kind of attack.

-After the test finishes running, transfer the "apache\_no\_mitigation.html" to your laptop with scp.
+After the test finishes running, transfer the "apache\_no\_mitigation.html" file to your laptop with scp.
 Open this file with a web browser.
 You should see an image similar to the first one in the [Results](#results) section, indicating that the large number of established connections has made the service unavailable:

 ![](/blog/content/images/2016/03/apache-no-mitigation.svg)